crittermike/personal-blog/src/pages/ramblings/take-advantage-of-drupal-upgrades.md

   - drupal
 ---

-"Drupal's upgrade mantra has always been "we will break your code but we won't break your data" and for that reason, Drupal core and contrib maintainers typically spend a lot of time and effort in providing upgrade paths for your data so you can theoretically just run the upgrade script and update your code and you're good to go.
+Drupal's upgrade mantra has always been "we will break your code but we won't break your data" and for that reason, Drupal core and contrib maintainers typically spend a lot of time and effort in providing upgrade paths for your data so you can theoretically just run the upgrade script and update your code and you're good to go.

 In practice, this is rarely the case.
 We all know that Drupal major version upgrades (like D6 to D7) are no picnic.
 Lots of contrib modules don't have decent upgrade paths or do not exist at all for the newest Drupal version forcing you to find a replacement.
 Any code code you have that stores data will likely need to have custom update hooks written for it as well.